jtlapp/electron-affinity/README.md

 }
 ```

-Whenever an instance (or subclass) of `Error` is created in the main process and returned to the client, by any means, the stack trace is removed prior to transfer.
+Whenever an instance (or subclass) of `Error` is created in the one process and transferred via IPC to another process, by any means, the stack trace is removed prior to transfer.
+Electron does this, and the library does not obviate it.

 A main API that throws an error not wrapped in `RelayedError` results in an uncaught exception within the main process.
 Main APIs can return error objects, but Electron strips them of everything but the message.